cap-js-community/feature-toggle-library/docs/usage/index.md

 In this section, we will assume that the [initialization](#initialization) has happened and the configuration contained a feature toggle with the key `/srv/util/logger/logLevel`, similar to the one described [here](#format).

-### Querying Feature Value
+### Reading Feature Value

-You can query the current in memory state of any feature toggle:
+You can read the current in memory state of any feature toggle:

 ```javascript
 const {